jurajmaj/netvis/DEVELOPMENT.md

 - `npm test`
 - `npm run cypress:open`

+## Algorithm service (backend)

+Netvis can use any backend that implements the HTTP API described in this document (endpoints + payload/response format below).

+- Reference implementation (separate project): <https://github.com/ivanbrtka/netvis_backend>

+Once you have a backend running locally, set the Control Bar “Base URL” to `http://localhost:8000` (or whatever host/port your service uses) to connect the UI.

+### CORS note
+The UI runs on `http://localhost:3000` in development and sends cross-origin POST requests to the configured backend Base URL.
+If you use the reference backend, localhost is already allowed.
+If you run a different backend or a different host/port, make sure it enables CORS for the UI origin, otherwise the browser will block requests even if the endpoint is reachable.

 ## API base URL

 Netvis posts the topology to an external algorithm service which is editable in the UI via the Control Bar “Base URL” field.

-Endpoints are added to the base URL depending on the selected algorithm, for example if the base URL is `http://localhost:5000` and the user selects Dijkstra, the full POST URL becomes `http://localhost:5000/dijkstra/` (see [src/_api/postFlow.js](src/_api/postFlow.js)):
+Endpoints are added to the base URL depending on the selected algorithm, for example if the base URL is `http://localhost:8000` and the user selects Dijkstra, the full POST URL becomes `http://localhost:8000/dijkstra/` (see [src/_api/postFlow.js](src/_api/postFlow.js)):

 | Algorithm (UI) | POST endpoint |
 |---|---|